HassanKayondo/TreeShape/README.md

 * Dataset4

 ### Comparing tree statistics between structured and un-structured populations
-This is done using the `Komogorov_Smirnov_Test.R` script.
+This is done using the `tree_shape_comparisons.R` script.
 The input of this script are csv files created by `unstr_simulation.py` and `unstr_simulation.py`.
 The comparisons are  based on the Kolmogorov–Smirnov test.

 ### Classiﬁcation of simulated trees as structured or non-structured based on their tree statistics
-The `Classification_with_crossvalidation.R` takes as input two csv files created by `unstr_simulation.py` or `unstr_simulation.py`.
+The `classification.R` takes as input two csv files created by `unstr_simulation.py` or `unstr_simulation.py`.
 Majorly, it uses `Caret` package for parameter tuning and model training at 10-fold cross validation.
 Model performance is assessed using four metrics, that is; accuracy, sensitivity, specificify and area under the receiver operating characteristic curve.

 ### Validation of the simulation procedure using R0 estimates based on cherry to tip ratio
 The `CTR_analysis.R` script takes a csv file created by either `unstr_simulation.py` or `unstr_simulation.py`, computes cherry to tip ratio and finally computes the basic reproductive number as a function of CTR.

 ### Applying models to real world genomic data
 The `compute_realdata_statistics.py` script reads a file containing trees (in newick format, single tree per line) generated from actual sequence data.
 It outputs a csv file containing values for the eight tree shape statistics for each tree.
+The script `classify_realdata.R` takes the csv file created by  the `compute_realdata_statistics.py` script.